Rottweiler is a breed of domestic dog, regarded as medium-to-large or significant.

-Rottweilers come in three coat colours which include black, tan/red and solid black.
-The colour of your dog’s coat doesn’t actually affect their personalities.
+Rottweilers come in three coat colors which include black, tan/red, and solid black.
+The color of your dog’s coat doesn’t actually affect their personality.

 17. When do Rottweilers reach full maturity?

-Rottweilers are considered to be fully mature between the ages of 2-3 years old!
+Rottweilers are considered to be fully mature between the ages of 2-and 3 years old!
 They stop growing once they get to this age.
 You may notice that their heads continue to become more proportionate to their bodies.